Applying to University

 Once you have decided on a couple of courses you’re interested in check the grade boundaries to see if they are within your reach.
 The universities rankings are also important to check because Universities that have high rankings can be more desirable to employers.
 You should also check the university’s location.
 If you’re a home bird choosing somewhere that is hours away might not be for you, as you won’t be able to go home as often as you like.

 Once you have narrowed the courses down it is worth attending the open days.
 It’s a great way to meet staff, students and get a feel for the university.
-You can see when are open days are here: https://www.aber.ac.uk/en/undergrad/open-days/
+You can see when our open days are here: https://www.aber.ac.uk/en/undergrad/open-days/

 Once you have your top 5 picks for university you can start your application.
 This will involve inputting your personal data, a personal statement and selecting your choices.
 To select your course and university, you have to input the course and university code into your choices.
 Once you’re happy with the whole of your application you can send it off.
 You must do this before 15th January.
 When you have sent off your application the waiting begins!
 The university will be in touch with you as soon as possible to tell you if you have been successful.
 You can track the progress of your application on UCAS Track.
 When you have all your other offers back you can then decide your first choice and an insurance choice.
 Your insurance choice is your second choice in case you don’t hit the conditions for your firm; for this reason, it is a good idea to pick an insurance choice with lower grades.